Ramstein High School

-Ramstein American High School (or RHS) is a Department of Defense Dependents Schools (DoDDS) high school in the Kaiserslautern district, Germany.
+Ramstein American High School (or RHS) is a Department of Defense Education Activity (DoDEA) high school in the Kaiserslautern district, Germany.
 RHS is a part of the Ramstein Community Schools in the Eastern Europe district that is run by the Department of Defense Education Activity (DoDEA).
 Their mascot is the Royal, a lion with a crown.

 Ramstein American High School is located on Ramstein Air Base (RAB) which is just outside Kaiserslautern, Germany.
 The Kaiserslautern Military Community (KMC), which RAB is a part of, has an approximate population of 53,000 Americans, the largest concentration of United States Military outside of the United States.

 In the 2022-23 school year, there are 863 students enrolled at the school.

 Accreditation

 Ramstein HS is accredited by the North Central Association for Accreditation.
 Every five years the school is visited by North Central to assess the success of the school's individual school improvement plan.
 The professional and auxiliary staff members at school complete an in-depth report which addresses one affective and one cognitive area that the school has chosen to address in an outcomes based school improvement plan.
 This self-study is submitted to the North Central Association of Colleges and Schools for their review and evaluation.

 Over the years Ramstein HS has been visited by the North Central Association and as a result has been recommended for outcomes-based accreditation.
 In addition to the accreditation visits, annual reports are submitted to the NCA, which serves as an update for the original self-study.